Annual Events 2023

 Boss Morris Facebook

 The Chagford (Devon) Jack-in-the-Green appeared as part of a May Day revival in 2015 organised by Andy Letcher.
-It reappeared in 2022 and 2023.
+It reappeared in 2022, 2023 and 2024.

-Clun Green Man Festival – Sunday 31st April and Monday 1st May – CONFIRMED
+Clun Green Man Festival – Cancelled

 The Clun Green Man Festival is a traditional springtime festival, held on the first May bank holiday weekend of the year.
 The Festival takes place in the picturesque town of Clun in South Shropshire.
 The programme is full of live music, drama, colour and medieval malarkey and is fun for all the family.
 On Monday the Green Man will meet the Ice Queen at the battle of the bridge – If the Green Man loses there will be no summer!

-Knutsford May Day and Jack-in-the-Green – Saturday 13th May – CONFIRMED
+Knutsford May Day and Jack-in-the-Green – Saturday 4th May – CONFIRMED

 The Knutsford Jack in the Green is probably the oldest continual annual Jack in the Green.
 Apart from the war years it has paraded almost every year since 1889.
 May Day in Knutsford is celebrated over the May Bank holiday weekend.
 The person who plays Jack is chosen each year and is now played by a youngster rather than an adult as it used to be.

-Bradford on Avon Jack-in-the-Green – Saturday 13th May – CONFIRMED
+Bradford on Avon Jack-in-the-Green – Saturday 11th May – CONFIRMED

 The Green Man festival will go ahead again this year and Jack in the Green will tour the town on May 14th with his Ganderflankers musicians.
 He’ll be joined by a unique Jill in the Green, two beasts and local Morris sides.